 Don’t expect anyone to bring your check as soon as you finish your entrée.
 You’ll have to signal your waiter when you’re ready to settle the bill.

-ⓘ TIP: To avoid stress about being late, don’t book a tour that will start right after lunch.
+ⓘ TIP: To avoid stress about being late, don’t book a tour that will start right after lunch!

 19. No one is ever in a hurry in Panama

-North Americans and Europeans consider time a valuable commodity, but not so in Panama.
 When we lived there, the cable installer shrugged when we complained he’d missed three appointments.
 We quickly learned that Panamanians have perfected the concept of “island time” and have a leisurely attitude toward getting things done.

 Don’t be surprised if a show or bus departure doesn’t happen when it’s supposed to.
 Things move at their own pace, and there’s no way to speed things up.
-This might stress you out if you tend to be “type A”, so be prepared.
+This might stress you out if you tend to be “type A,” so be prepared.

 20. There’s no North American tipping in Panama

-Panamanians view tips as a reward for good service, they don’t expect.
 It’s normal to leave a 10% tip at restaurants, especially if you’re there for the evening.
-Be aware though, some restaurants will sneak in an automatic 10% for service—so check your bill carefully before paying.

-Generally, porters only expect tips in more expensive hotels.
-In that case, tipping $1-$2 per bag is sufficient.
-Taxi drivers do not expect tips, but you might consider rounding up the fare if the taxi driver was extra helpful.
+Taxi drivers don’t expect tips, but you might consider rounding up the fare if the taxi driver was extra helpful.